-Linda A. Shkreli holds a PhD in Communication Studies from Louisiana State University, with an area focus in performance studies.
-She specializes in stage composition and performance pedagogy.
+Linda A. Shkreli holds a Ph.D. in Communication Studies from Louisiana State University, with an area focus in performance studies.
 Her current research interests include designing performance-based strategies for the writing classroom, interdisciplinary oral history applications, and the crossroads of artist-academic identities.
-Her recent and in-progress conference presentations include research on mediated essay composition, Louisiana coastal and cultural preservation through oral history, Taryn Simon’s critical photography, and the land art of Roden Crater.

-In addition to teaching writing, she has taught poetry and narrative performance, literary stage adaptation, community theater and social change, cultural studies, and rhetorical discourse.
-She has trained, written, and performed for workshops and festivals in New Orleans, Chicago, Los Angeles, Honolulu, and Berlin.
-She is currently working on a photo-poetry collage inspired by Guy Debord’s concept of psychogeography and the lyrical landscapes of New Orleans.
+In addition to teaching writing and performance, she has trained, written, and performed for workshops and festivals in New Orleans, Chicago, Los Angeles, Honolulu, and Berlin.
+She is currently working on a photo-poetry collage inspired by psychogeography and the lyrical landscapes of New Orleans.

 Performance pedagogy; performance composition and devised theater; literary adaptation for the stage; oral communication; creative non-fiction; writing across the curriculum